wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    A measure of how much demand is being placed on your system, measured in a high-level system-specific metric.
 For a web service, this measurement is usually HTTP requests per second, perhaps broken out by the nature of the requests (e.g., static versus dynamic content).
 For an audio streaming system, this measurement might focus on network I/O rate or concurrent sessions.
 For a key-value storage system, this measurement might be transactions and retrievals per second.

-To identify bottlenecks, instead of beginning with given metrics (partial answers) and trying to work backwards, the Utilization Saturation and Errors (USE) Method by Brendan Gregg (of Netflix), described at
-<a target="_blank" href="http://www.brendangregg.com/usemethod.html">http://www.brendangregg.com/usemethod.html</a>,  begins by posing questions off a checklist, and then seeks answers.
-directs the construction of a checklist, which for server analysis can be used for quickly identifying resource bottlenecks or errors.
+To identify bottlenecks, instead of beginning with given metrics (partial answers) and trying to work backwards, the Utilization Saturation and Errors (USE) Method by Brendan Gregg (of Netflix), described at <a target="_blank" href="http://www.brendangregg.com/usemethod.html">http://www.brendangregg.com/usemethod.html</a>,  begins by posing questions off a checklist, and then seeks answers.
+To direct the construction of a checklist, which for server analysis can be used for quickly identifying resource bottlenecks or errors.

 * <strong>Utilization</strong>